ZhongkuiMa/ZhongkuiMa.github.io/_sources/about.rst

 About
 ======

-I'm a second year PhD student at
+I'm a second-year PhD student at
 `the University of Queensland <https://www.uq.edu.au/>`_ (UQ).
 I'm fortunate to be supervised by A/Prof.
 `Guangdong Bai <https://baigd.github.io/>`_.